How To Incorporate TikTok Into Your Marketing Strategy

 TikTok is unique among social media platforms.
 It doesn’t work like Facebook or Instagram, so you shouldn’t use the same tried-and-true marketing strategies.

-You need to approach TikTok as the marketing channel it is and use its trends, features, and user patterns to your advantage.
+You need to treat TikTok as the marketing channel it is and leverage its trends, features, and user behavior to your advantage.

 To boost TikTok view engagement, it's crucial to actively engage with your audience by responding to comments, participating in challenges, and collaborating with other creators.